After taking 7 trades in the last three months, I have managed to bag a total of 286 pips!

 When the world’s second largest economy starts printing weak trade, manufacturing, and growth numbers, you can bet that the whole world will notice!
 China started the year by printing its slowest GDP growth in 10 quarters, and then followed it up by cutting its RRR for the first time in three months.

 And it doesn’t stop there!
 In early March Premier Wen Jiabao himself announced that China is downgrading its 2012 growth targets from 8.0% to 7.5%, its lowest level since 2004.
-Unsurprisingly, the reports took its toll on high-yielding currencies like the comdolls.
+Unsurprisingly, the reports took their toll on high-yielding currencies like the comdolls.

 Phew!
 That’s it for me today!
 Who would’ve thought that we would get this much action from just three months of trading?
 I hope I didn’t miss any major theme!
 How about you?
 What economic or market themes influenced your trading the most?